Senate confirms Brett Kavanaugh as Supreme Court justice

-WASHINGTON — The Senate confirmed Brett Kavanaugh’s nomination to the Supreme Court on Saturday.

-With 50 senators voting “yes” and 48 senators voting “no,” Kavanaugh was confirmed with a nearly party-line vote and one of the narrowest margins ever.
-His confirmation will tilt the Supreme Court further toward conservatives potentially for decades to come.
+That response will likely be scrutinized even further with the Nov.
+6 midterm elections a month away, giving Democrats have a chance take control of one or more chambers of Congress.

+It was also a victory for President Donald Trump, who nominated Kavanaugh, told reporters ahead of the Senate vote that Kavanaugh would be a "great justice of the Supreme Court."

-For weeks, Kavanaugh's future has hung in the balance during hours of hearings, FBI investigations and sexual assault allegations, which he has denied.
-The remarkable and ugly set of twists and turns over the weeks all ended at the doorsteps of a handful of key senators.
+For weeks, Kavanaugh's future had hung in the balance during hours of hearings, FBI investigations and sexual assault allegations, which he has denied.
+The remarkable and ugly set of twists and turns that ended with Saturday's vote.

-Senators Jeff Flake, R-Ariz., Susan Collins, R-Maine, Joe Manchin, D-W.V., and Lisa Murkowski, R-Alaska, waited until Friday to announce how they would vote.
-By the end of the day, there was a slim, 51-49 vote tally in favor of Kavanaugh's confirmation.

-Collins' dramatic decision, laid out in a nearly 45-minute speech on the Senate floor Friday, pushed Republicans over the edge and became a turning point for Kavanaugh.
+Kavanaugh's path to confirmation became clear Friday afternoon when Sen. Susan Collins, R-Maine, who had been on the fence for months, announced her support for the judge in a 45-minute speech on the Senate floor.

 "It is when passions are most inflamed that fairness is most in jeopardy," she said.
 "I will vote to confirm Judge Kavanaugh."

-Throughout the day Saturday, hundreds of protesters — many dressed in black garb — descended on the east steps of the Capitol.
+The anger among Kavanaugh's critics was evident on the steps of the Capitol where hundreds of protesters, many dressed in black garb, had gathered.
 Many held signs and sat down until police began making widespread arrests.

 They held signs reading "Kava Nope" and "Shame, Collins," the latter a reference to the announcement by Collins that she planned to vote in support of the controversial Kavanaugh.
-Many of the defiant protesters said they felt powerless but swore next month's midterms would change that.
+Many of the protesters said they felt powerless but vowed that next month's midterms would change that.

-The Kavanaugh vote may be a pivotal moment in the Nov.
-6 midterm elections, where control of Congress is up for grabs.
-A large reason Republicans voted for President Donald Trump was to put conservatives on the court.
-But energized Democrats and a "blue wave" could help them take the majority.
+Before Vice President Mike Pence called for the first vote, protesters in the Senate angrily began yelling and were dragged out of the chamber by police.

+“I do not consent,” a woman could be heard screaming more than a minute after she was taken away.

+Trump's promise during his 2016 campaign to put conservatives on the Supreme Court reinforced his support among Republicans.

+In 2018, Democrats hope to ride to a "blue wave" of anger over Trump and Kavanaugh that could flip control of Congress.
+But Republicans believe the battle over Kavanaugh will help energize their voters, too.

-Both parties think the partisan fight will motivate their voters to get to the polls.
-Democrats are seen as having a good shot of capturing the House, fueled in part by anger among female voters.
-But Senate Democrats are defending multiple seats in states Trump easily carried, making the Kavanaugh vote a potential liability.
+Democrats are seen as having a solid chance to captured the House, fueled in part by women voters who are upset over Kavanaugh and dislike Trump.
+But taking over the Senate is likely to be a lot tougher.
+Democrats are defending multiple seats in states Trump easily carried in that chamber.
+In those states, the Kavanaugh vote could help Republicans.

 Trump stepped into the political battle over the confirmation as allegations piled up against Kavanaugh.